 This course provides further refinement of acute patient care and underlying pathophysiology.
-Topics include a continuation in the study of mechanical ventilation, underlying pathophysiology, and introduction of critical care monitoring.
-Upon completion, students should be able to demonstrate competence in concepts and procedures through written and laboratory evaluations.
+Topics include a continuation in the application and management of mechanical ventilation, assessment underlying pathophysiology, and introduction of critical care monitoring.
+Upon completion, students should be able to demonstrate competence in respiratory therapy concepts and procedures through written, laboratory and/or clinical simulation evaluations.